Are you looking for the best things to do in the Seychelles? This guide breaks it all down for you – keep reading!

 The last stop of the tour was Anse Pierrot, also known as Robinson Crusoe Beach, where we had the opportunity to swim, explore caves, and learn how to open a coconut.

-Also, make sure to confirm the tour 3-5 days in advance on Whatsapp – they will send all the details so it’s easy to do this.
-If the weather causes the tour to cancel, they will offer a refund, reschedule, or another alternative of similar value.
+Also, make sure to confirm the tour 3-5 days in advance on WhatsApp – they will send all the details, so it’s easy to do this.
+If the weather causes the tour to be canceled, they will offer a refund, a reschedule, or another alternative of similar value.

 It’s worth noting that the rougher seas usually occur from June to October as it is the windy season, but when I went in March, there were no issues.